 Down but not Out

 Yesterday marked four months since my most recent surgery, at the Mayo Clinic in Rochester Minnesota.
-No, not going to say “four-month anniversary,” a pet peeve.
-The “anni” in “anniversary” means “year” in Latin.
-I regard the misuse of that term as one of the many symptoms of our ongoing decline, if not an actual cause.
+No, not going to say “four-month anniversary,” a major pet peeve, because the “anni” in “anniversary” is Latin for “year.”
+I regard the misuse of this term as one of the many symptoms of our ongoing decline, if not an actual cause.

-The Mayo tells you “three months to full recovery.”
-With an asterisk.
-You’ll be moving about, going about life normally, or at least simulating your normal routine.
+The Mayo tells you “three months to full recovery,” but with fingers crossed.
+You’ll be moving about, being normal-ish.
 But you will have lingering issues for probably another year, if not longer.
-There is pain, manageable but persistent, I have yet to fully recover my energy and stamina, and certain rather important parts do not as yet work correctly.
+There continues to be pain, manageable but persistent, I have yet to fully recover my energy and stamina, and certain rather important parts do not as yet work correctly.

-But I’m alive and mostly functional, and that almost didn’t happen.
+The good news is that I’m alive and mostly functional, and that almost didn’t happen.
 The failure of the original excision surgery caused a bad case of abdominal sepsis.
-Not that there are any “good” cases.
+Not that there are any good cases.
 And twenty five years ago that would have been the end of it.
 “Sepsis” would have been my official cause of death, because until quite recently, literally everyone with this condition experienced that outcome.

 But timing is everything, and recent advancements in the treatment of infection have trimmed that death rate.
 Now only about 40 percent of those with abdominal sepsis die.

 We had to go in a different direction.
-Dead and damaged tissue had to be removed, avenues of infection closed, and grafts performed to fill the void left by the infection.
-The surgery would require three teams of specialists, and could run to eight or nine hours, a long, long time to be under full anesthesia.
+Dead and damaged tissue would have to be removed, avenues of infection closed, and grafts performed to replace a pound or three of tissue vaporized by the infection.
+The surgery would require three teams of specialists, and could run to eight or nine hours, a long time to be under full anesthesia.

 They weren’t sure about the true extent of the damage, so there was a Plan A and a Plan B, either of which could be put into effect depending on what they found when they cut me open.
 The damage turned out to be severe but not catastrophic, so surgeons were able to go forward with Plan A. I was on the table for a little over six hours.
 The surgery was to be followed immediately by antibiotic therapy to purge all traces of infection.

 The first round of infection control, following the sepsis incident, had involved weeks of intravenous antibiotics.
-This made only limited sense to me at the time, because the infection was almost entirely in the lining and the nooks and crannies of my gut.
+At the time this seemed like an incomplete strategy of treatment to me because, as I understood it, the infection was largely in the lining and the nooks and crannies of my gut.
 Intravenous drugs would only get the infection inside the tissue, I reasoned, but potentially leave unmolested any pathogens floating about in the gut cavity.
 Why not also attack this infection directly, by washing the cavity with antibiotic solution?
 I posed this question to my care team of the time.
 Well we just don’t do it that way, was the response, accompanied by a look of annoyance, as though I had said something really dumb.

 But that is exactly what Mayo did.
 They hooked me up to a gallon bag of antibiotic solution, which flowed by gravity through a tube into the abdominal cavity.
 Another tube, connected to a vacuum pump, served as a drain.
 After 24 hours, the lines were switched, and what had been a drain became a source, and vice versa.
 After 48 hours, a doctor said “enough.”
 And that was that.
 They didn’t even run blood tests.
 A visual inspection of the drainage was sufficient to make the ruling.
 Color is about right, no sign of cloudiness hence infection.
 Good to go.
 Low-tech, simple, effective.

-The initial recovery was somewhat complicated by a respiratory virus, not Covid, that was making the rounds in Rochester.
+The initial recovery was somewhat complicated by a respiratory virus that was making the rounds in Rochester.
 Carolyn got it first, and then gave it to me.
 The principal symptoms were a hacking, persistent cough and a mother lode of phlegm.
 Nearly four weeks it took to get rid of that little malady.
-A time or two I feared I might burst my stitches, so intense was the coughing.
-That didn’t happen, but the spasms did cause the inner bladder wall, inflamed from the surgery, to bleed.
+A time or twenty I feared I might burst my stitches, so intense were the coughing fits, which came along roughly every five minutes.
+That didn’t happen, but the spasms did cause the inner bladder wall, inflamed from surgery, to bleed profusely.
 You haven’t lived until you’ve passed urine the color of port wine.

 Anyway, life goes on.
-I’m alive and in passably good shape, considering.
+I’m alive and in relatively good shape, considering.
 It could have been much, much worse.

 Tagged , , .